Updated July 25, 2022

-For a construction project, engineering companies can use point cloud vr as a more accurate basis for their analysis, for example to conduct line of sight or shadowing studies.
+Engineering companies can use point cloud with vr as a more accurate basis for their analysis, for example to conduct line of sight or shadowing studies.

 Also, point clouds give designers and engineers the data about the surface of an object.
 With VR simulations, these data are an excellent basis to conduct simulations and different analysis, enables to check for design compliance and helps reverse-engineer a finished product.

-Traditionally, contractor used video recording or GPS surveys with 2D plans to check their building.
+Traditionally, contractors used video recording or GPS surveys with 2D plans to check their building.
 But it appears to be that point clouds are much cheaper and information about the status of work is more accurate.
 It allows construction companies to make realistic decisions on the field, conduct compliance verifications and develop solutions when deviations occur.
 Visualizing point clouds in VR gives them all the dimensional information they need, even for a large-scale or complex project.

-Manufacturers can use point clouds at various points of their production, from product conception to quality verification.
+Manufacturers can use point clouds at various stages of their production, from product conception to quality verification.
 It can also give an “as-is” representation of their workstations and give them an accurate vision of how their factory performs, and if the workstations are well-designed and ergonomic, using VR simulation.

-Several fields of research have use of point cloud VR to help in their analysis.
+Several fields of research have use of point cloud and VR to help in their analysis.
 For example, archaeology relies on laser scanning surveys to get a 3D representation of an object, monument or landscape so they don’t damage it, and can use VR visualization to replace the object in a historical context.

 5 APPLICATIONS OF POINT CLOUDS IN VIRTUAL REALITY

-Here are 5 examples on how you can visualize these data to improve your process and seize new opportunities for business by using laser scanning, CAD modelling and 3D software, and help you visualizing complex data with VR.
+Here are 5 examples on how you can visualize these data to improve your own processes: seize new opportunities by using laser scanning, CAD modelling and 3D software.
+Visualize complex data with VR.